kyma-project/telemetry-manager/docs/contributor/arch/012-leader-receiver-creator.md

 * [Resource lock client](https://pkg.go.dev/k8s.io/client-go/tools/leaderelection/resourcelock)
 * [Leader election client](https://pkg.go.dev/k8s.io/client-go/tools/leaderelection)

 One way to integrate leader election with k8s_cluster receiver is to bundle the receiver with the leader election logic.
-However, this approach tightly couples it with the concrete receiver.
+However, this approach tightly couples it with the specific receiver.
 If we need the leader election logic in another context, we will have to reimplement it.
-Additionally, it will be challenging to contribute this combined implementation to the community since the receiver already has its own maintainers.
+Additionally, it will be challenging to contribute this combined implementation to the community, because the receiver already has its own maintainers.

 An alternative approach is to create a separate component responsible for leader election that manages another arbitrary sub-receiver.
 This pattern is already used by the [receiver_creator](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/receivercreator/README.md), which can instantiate other receivers at runtime based on observed endpoints matching a configured rule.